kennethdavidbuck/ember-cli-path-inspector/README.md

 - Is a given route a leaf route?
 - What are all of the application leaf routeNames?
 - What are the routeNames of all siblings for a given routeName?
-- What is the parent routeName for a given routeName
+- What is the parent routeName for a given routeName?
-- What are the immediate child routeNames for a given routName
+- What are the immediate child routeNames for a given routName?

 ## Installation
 ```